chezersamonte/Windows-Server-2022-Learning-Journey/README.md

 # 💡 Why I'm Building This Lab

-I'm building this project to move beyond theoretical knowledge and gain **hands-on experience with Windows Server administration**.
+I'm building this project to go beyond theoretical knowledge and develop **practical, hands-on IT skills** through a Windows Server lab environment.

-Each part of this journey represents a practical lab where I configure, test, troubleshoot, and document different Windows Server technologies.
+Each part of this journey allows me to **configure, test, troubleshoot, and document** different technologies and scenarios that are relevant to **IT Support, Help Desk, Service Desk, and Windows System Administration**.

-This repository also serves as a **public portfolio of my continuous learning and practical IT skills**.
+This repository serves as a **public portfolio of my continuous learning and practical experience**, while helping me build the technical foundation I need to grow from **IT Support toward my long-term goal of becoming a Windows System Administrator**.

 ---